prajolshrestha/programming-and-maths-Problems/README.md

 ## Programming
 - Matlab from scratch [For Image processing]
-- Python from scratch [complete but periodic revision]
+- Python from scratch [periodic revision]
 - C programming [working...]
 - C++ from scratch [complete and working on project...]
 - Assembly from scratch